Writing Better Prompts: How to Get More Out of AI Tools 2026

 3. Persona prompting

-Example: You are Emma, 34 years old, marketing manager at a scale-up with 50 employees.
+Example: You are Emma, 34 years old, a marketing manager at a scale-up with 50 employees.
 You have a limited budget but need to show results.
 Which 3 marketing channels would you prioritize and why?

 Practical prompt templates for marketing